 Eva has worked in the East Sussex media scene for over a decade.
-She wrote, produced and directed her first short film Local Girl in 2014 (winner of multiple awards, including Best Director at DreamzCatcher Film Festival) with help from Katherine Shannon as assistant director, who shall be reprising her role on The Year Dot.
+She wrote, produced and directed her first short film Local Girl in 2014 (winner of multiple awards, including Best Director at DreamzCatcher Film Festival) with help from Katherine Shannon as assistant director.
 Eva also worked as 1st AD on Daniel Grasskamp’s first feature film Cat Skin.

 Eva has always been politically minded and uses her creativity to promote social causes.
 Eva’s full-length documentary Homeless By-The-Sea was appreciated so much by Bill Smith at Latest TV that she was offered her own talk show Eva’s World.
 Eva is passionate about telling stories featuring relatable, quirky and diverse characters, she wants her work to help others relate to life in a way that film helped her to navigate the world as a neuro-diverse individual.

 Director credits - Eva’s World, Homeless-by-the-Sea and Local Girl